sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 categories: cars cabby
 image: /cabby/megasquirt/megasquirt-1.jpg
 ---
 The silly journey to put EFI on a 100HP car.
+This is the Cabby's EFI conversion project I've worked on for the last six months, so let's dive into the ECU and wiring.

 **Quick links.**
 TLDR: here's the wiring diagram and parts list.